PawelGolabek/Pandora-Fleet-Command/README.md

 - 14 different maps

 My goal was to make a game that feels like Aurora 4x or Command series look like without their complexity and realism.
-I wanted the complex look of the command centre with hundreds of , but all of it feeling simple and natural.
+I wanted the complex look of the command centre UI, but with all of it feeling simple, natural and utilitarian.

 Treat it as a little passion project with small target audience.

-Cheers!